 5) Services portfolio Transforming IT makes a significant impact on designing and using cloud services.
 It also includes modifications on how data will be structured and shared through the enterprise.
 A portfolio of services to support cloud transformation, including all important cloud maturity and security assessments, is central to a successful cloud deployment.

-Orange Business Services is one of very few European companies that can provide cloud infrastructure, cloud security and cloud connectivity in a trusted European cloud framework.
-For customers relying on Orange Business Services solutions, we can provide a framework that can evolve with our trusted services portfolio and can be customized for unique environments.
-Orange Business Services offers an end-to-end services portfolio to support its customers throughout the full scope of their cloud ambitions.
+Orange Business is one of very few European companies that can provide cloud infrastructure, cloud security and cloud connectivity in a trusted European cloud framework.
+For customers relying on Orange Business solutions, we can provide a framework that can evolve with our trusted services portfolio and can be customized for unique environments.
+Orange Business offers an end-to-end services portfolio to support its customers throughout the full scope of their cloud ambitions.

 Orange is also a founding member of Gaia-X, a joint French and German initiative (now expanding to many of the EU member states) that aims to create a European ecosystem of cloud, high-performance computing and data services governed by European data laws and values.
 Technical implementations are already ongoing, with a first focus on federated identity and trust mechanisms and sovereign data services.